mrbusche/backseatfan.com/_posts/2010-07-07-daily-spin-kevin-durant-signs-extension-del-negro-is-clippers-new-coach-lindsay-lohan-gets-90-days-in-jail.md

 <div class="entry">
   <p>
-    <em>In this edition of the Daily Spin&#8230;  A guy goes crazy over a double rainbow, Lindsay Lohan is going to jail,  Former Seton Hall coach gets busted for stealing a man purse.
+    <em>In this edition of the Daily Spin?
+A guy goes crazy over a double rainbow, Lindsay Lohan is going to jail,  Former Seton Hall coach gets busted for stealing a man purse.
 Satchel!
 Watch the double rainbow video for sure.<br /> </em>
   </p>

   <p>